vmoa/trax-pi/static/README.md

 sudo cp index.html /var/www/html/
 ```

-Best practices have Flask sitting behind a WCGI server rather than
+Best practices for Flask have it sitting behind a WCGI server rather than
 serving directly.
-That could change how to install this file, but
+That's in our Future Plans and could change how to install
-that's a future enhancement.
+this file, but that's a future enhancement.